 a) contact details (email, telephone, postal address)

-b) press material (synopsis, cast/crew information etc.)
+b) press material (synopsis, cast/crew information, EPK etc.)

 d) poster image

-g) film trailer
+f) film trailer (if available)

-2. You may also provide:
+2. Please also provide:

-a) Information about a possible attendance of you or other film team members at the festival
+a) information about a possible attendance of you or other film team members at the festival

 a) DCP (CRU or USB)